-Here, cr in Homer's recurrent lines, a quieting influence is se-cured because the past is fully represented and resumed, the known precedes the unknown, and before cur speech turns to the future, we awell in the past.
-To point forward and backward in time and to lock inward and outward ourselves in space are four perpetual situations of man.
-In any given moment, a living being is exposed to the possibility of repeating the past or outting him off from his past, and it is given the choice to withdraw into its inner self er to lock and lose himself in his environment.
-In all these respects-man is not distinguished from other life on earth.
-His distinction comes from the fact discussed before, that he must give an account of his choice as to past or future, inner being and cutward action, to the world, to God, or his kind.
-Now it is obvicus that he can describe or disclose his choice as well by one word as by a whole book.
+Now it is obvious that he can describe or disclose his choice as well by one word as by a whole book.
 As a matter of fact, one book is only one thought, or at least the good books are.
 All the wealth of ideas in a book must not conceal the fact that one book has its significance from its unity, not its variety.
 And as such a unity, it is only one thought, one word, one exclamation of man.
-The chapters, the paragraphs, the sentences and the words are mere particulars cut of which the monumentum aere perennius of the book was built.
-Therefore the attitude of a book being one thought and /cne word only, can well be defined by asking curselves how far it is concerned with the description of an outward process, or wishes to reflect an inner movement or pushes forward to a solution in the future or is reproducing the past.
-Naturally any book can these four attitudes, but it must use these four cardinal atti-Naturally any book can mix tudes precisely as a man who speaks can shift from Perfect to Imperative, from Indicative to Subjunctive (cr Optative) and still is bound to move within these forms of decision about our situation in time and space.
-As long as the biologists overlocked the polarity of inward and cutward, and the philosophers that between the past and the future, the identity of the grammar of society with the grammar of language could be overlocked.
+The chapters, the paragraphs, the sentences and the words are mere particulars out of which monumentum aere perennius of the book was built.
+Therefore the attitude of a book being one thought and one word only, can well be defined by asking ourselves how far it is concerned with the description of an outward process, or wishes to reflect an inner movement or pushes forward to a solution in the future or is reproducing the past.

+Naturally, any book can mix these four attitudes, but it must use these four cardinal attitudes precisely as a man who speaks can shift from perfect to imperative, from indicative to subjunctive (or optative) and still is bound to move within these forms of decision about our situation in time and space.
+As long as the biologists overlooked the polarity of inward and outward, and the philosophers that between the past and the future, the identity of the grammar of society with the grammar of language could be overlooked.

-The identity is repeated, as I cculd show in my scciclegy, cn higher and higher levels of life.
-Here it may suffice to follow the division of inward lyric, cutward epics, backward-looking formula and forward-pushing drama upon the next higher level of literature.
+The identity is repeated, as I have shown in my sociology, on higher and higher levels of life.
+Here it may suffice to follow the division of inward lyric, outward epics, backward-looking formula and forward-pushing drama upon the next higher level of literature.
 Poetry is only one form of expression.
 And our suspicion must be raised by a division which seems to identify the classes of poetry with the forms of grammatical flexion.
 What about other forms of speech?
-Prose, Legislation, Prayer? one asks immediately.
-Indeed, Poetry itself is only one type of expression, and we can say that prose is its natural peer.
+Prose, legislation, prayer? one asks immediately.
+Indeed, poetry itself is only one type of expression, and we can say that prose is its natural peer.
 Even orthodox linguists are looking now into this direction.
-Meillet showed some years ago that the earliest indoeuropean language had prosaic and poetic words for the same processes and forces, like heaven, earth, fire or water.
-And Royen drew the conclusion from similar discoveries that language could well be imagined as pluralistic, inasmuch as it would differentiate things and concepts simultaneously under different systematic principles.
+Meillet showed some years ago that the earliest Indoeuropean language had prosaic and poetic words for the same processes and forces, like heaven, earth, fire or water.
+And Roven drew the conclusion from similar discoveries that language could well be imagined as pluralistic, inasmuch as it would differentiate things and concepts simultaneously under different systematic principles.
 Indeed, nobody can speak one language only.
 Man's reality is at least fourfold.